openkraken/website/docs/guide/advanced/gesture.en-US.md

 Kraken expands on `GestureEvent`, adding some parameters for different gestures:

--state: Some states of continuous gestures, down, move, up.
+- state: Some states of continuous gestures, down, move, up.
--direction: direction, left, right, up, down.
+- direction: direction, left, right, up, down.
--deltaX: coordinate of X axis movement.
+- deltaX: coordinate of X axis movement.
--deltaY: The coordinate of Y axis movement.
+- deltaY: The coordinate of Y axis movement.
--velocityX: X axis moving speed.
+- velocityX: X axis moving speed.
--velocityY: Y axis moving speed.
+- velocityY: Y axis moving speed.
--scale: The scale of enlargement or reduction.
+- scale: The scale of enlargement or reduction.
--rotation: angle.
+- rotation: angle.

 Through these `GestureEvent` parameters, we can easily monitor gesture events on a specific element in the application, and learn some of the current gesture states based on the parameters, so as to quickly develop an application with complex gesture interaction.